 [Section 5X inserted by No. 58 of 2003 s.
 8.]

 5Y.
-Proceedings against public body or officer based on breach of a statutory duty
+Proceedings against public body or officer based on breach of statutory duty

 (1) This section applies to proceedings to which this Part applies that are based on an alleged breach of a statutory duty by a public body or officer in connection with the exercise of or a failure to exercise a public function of the body or officer.